cdsittampalam/documentation/docs/Invite Trusted Parties.md

 ![pairing](/doc-images/trustedP1.png)

 4. To approve the pairing request, tap **Approve**.
-5. Authenticate using the biometric feature and 6-digit passcode.
+5. Authenticate using the biometric feature and 6-digit PIN.
 6. Then tap **Confirm** in the Confirmation screen.
 A screen appears to show that approval has been granted.
 7. Tap **Close**.